ssavitzky/Honu/README.md

 That said, there are provisions for personal and machine-local customizations: see the local directory.
-I first started putting those in to accommodate laptopand desktop systems with a wide range of screen sizes; it's gotten somewhat more general since then.
+I first started putting those in to accommodate laptop and desktop systems with a wide range of screen sizes; it's gotten somewhat more general since then.

 There is also a sample customization package that provides a wrapper around Honu, called (of course) Myrtle.
 (I have my own, too; it's called Mathilda.
-In case you were wondering, "Honu" is the Hawaiian word for the green sea-turtle, and Mathilda is our name for the narrator of "Windward".)
+In case you were wondering, "Honu" is the Hawaiian word for the green sea-turtle, and Mathilda is the pet name my bandmate and I have for the narrator of "Windward".)

 Annotated Contents
 ------------------